-The Deering-Eagle ‘Banjo 2020′ Event of The Year will take place on Saturday, March 7th 2020 at ‘The North Light Gallery’ Huddersfield
+The Deering-Eagle ‘Banjo 2020′ Event of The Year took place on Saturday, March 7th 2020 at ‘The North Light Gallery’ Huddersfield

 Here is our ‘Banjo 2020’ event latest update.
 Join us once more at ‘The North Light Gallery’ which is situated just behind Eagle Music Shop, Brooke’s Mill, Armitage Bridge, Huddersfield, HD4 7NR.